nghttp2/nghttp2/README.rst

 ================== ============================== ============== =============

 The interesting mode at the moment is the default mode.
-It works like a reverse proxy and listens h2-10, SPDY and HTTP/1.1 and can be deployed SSL/TLS terminator for existing web server.
+It works like a reverse proxy and listens for h2-10, SPDY and HTTP/1.1 and can be deployed SSL/TLS terminator for existing web server.

 The default mode, ``--http2-proxy`` and ``--http2-bridge`` modes use